Find Grad Schools

 • Neurodiagnostic Technician

-In the United States, there were 127,800 jobs for Neurodiagnostic Technologist in 2016.
+There were about 127,800 jobs for Neurodiagnostic Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Neurodiagnostic Technologist by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+There will be an estimated 11,000 positions for Neurodiagnostic Technologist per year.

 undefined